HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 The king says with a weird dry smile, as he silently reaches out to the hidden item underneath the counter.

-“All 47 of them have been disabled at that moment too- when her technicians check the record, they will find a rare software bug knocking out the whole network, triggered by the failure of the vase one.”
+“All 47 of them have been disabled at that moment too — when her technicians check the record, they will find a rare software bug knocking out the whole network, triggered by the failure of the vase one.”
 Serena explains, “honestly,